Shyok River: Valley

 The Shyok flows through a rocky gorge carved into the Karakoram, with broad semiarid valleys in places that allow limited vegetation and agriculture.
-The valley floor descends from 5000 m at the snout of the Central Rimo Glacier to 2314 m at the river’s confluence with the Indus at the village of Keris, near Skardu.
+The valley floor descends from 4980 m at the snout of the Rimo Glacier to 2289 m at the river's confluence with the Indus at the village of Keris, near Skardu.
 In its lower reaches, seasonal meltwaters inundate the floodplain, supporting irrigated fruit orchards—apricots, walnuts, apples—and small villages.
 During winter, the river often freezes solid, providing a natural passage between the Nubra Valley and Khaplu.